-What’s a trailer dolly and what can it do?
+What’s a trailer hand dolly and what can it do?

 You normally move a trailer by hitching it to your vehicle.
 With this great tool, however, you will be able to manually move your trailer over short distances or maneuver it around your garage and other tight spaces.
 In other words, it enables you to move your trailer without need of a vehicle.

 These trailer accessories are an absolutely necessity in organizing and storing boat trailers, utility trailers, aluminum car trailers, pop-up campers, or jet-ski trailers.
 They are also used for moving heavy equipment, such as log splitters, from the toolshed to the worksite and back.

 You can use these dollies to push, pull, turn your trailer at odd angles, or bring it to your vehicle for a quick hookup.

-What does a trailer dolly look like?
+What does a boat trailer moving dolly look like?
 What do you need to know before buying one?

 A dolly of this type has two wheels on a single axle.
 Other models are supported by a third (even a fourth) wheel, usually, a caster, to add to their stability and weight capacity.
 It has a long handle which allows you ease of use and ample leverage.
 A tow hitch, usually a ball, allows for hooking up to a trailer.